Understanding LLM Tokens, Context Windows, and Prompt Engineering: A Complete Practical Guide for Developers in 2026 1

 What Are Context Windows?

-The context window is the total amount of information a model can consider at one time.
-It includes your current prompt and the conversation history.
+The context window is the maximum amount of information a model can process in a single interaction.
+It includes your system prompt, conversation history, and the current user message everything counts toward the limit.

 How LLM Tokens and Context Windows Work Together